paulaamaya/notebook-sql/sql-notes.md

 This does not change the strucutre of the table.
 It just the data of various columns as a single column.

-For instance, we commonly want to concatenate first name and last name fields into a single filed.
-You can do this by means of the following query.
+For instance, we commonly want to concatenate first name and last name fields into a single field.
+You can do this by means of the following query:

 ```sql
 SELECT CONCAT(first_name, last_name) AS full_name